The young Jewish man asked, Do you really have an Orthodox Jewish background?"

 - Substitution.
 God's specific instruction to Moses was that as each Israelite came to present the offering in accordance with his station in life, he was to regard this animal as his personal substitute.

 - Identification.
 The Israelite next placed his hand upon the head of the animal and confessed his sins which were then, in a symbolic sense, imputed or transferred to the animal.
 The animal-substitute became identified with the sin of the offerer.

-- Contrary to what many people believe, it was the task of the offerer to kill the animal under the guidance of the officiating priest who caught the blood and applied it in the appropriate place, depending on who brought the offering.
-The third principle is: the death of the animal.
+- Death of the animal.
+Contrary to what many people believe, it was the task of the offerer to kill the animal under the guidance of the officiating priest who caught the blood and applied it in the appropriate place, depending on who brought the offering.
 God wanted the offerer to kill the animal, so that he would be reminded that the penalty of sin is death.
-The prophet so aptly comments,” …The soul who sins will die” (Ezekiel 18:4).
+The prophet so aptly comments," …The soul who sins will die" (Ezekiel 18:4).
 God extended His mercy by providing the substitute to die in place of the offerer.

 - While the passages in Leviticus chapter four do not explicitly say so, I do suggest that a fourth principle is present: exchange of life.
 When the animal died because the sin of the offerer was upon it, its life was then transferred to him.
 There is the hint of an exchange, for the sins of the offerer were placed upon the animal, causing it to die; thus when the animal died, it gave its life up to the one who stood in need of it.